Frequently Asked Questions

 How do I know which is the best school or college of optometry for me?

-The schools and colleges of optometry in the United States and Puerto Rico are accredited under the strict guidelines developed by the Accreditation Council on Optometric Education (ACOE) (243 N. Lindbergh Blvd., St. Louis, MO 63141; 1-800-365-2219) and therefore meet the educational requirements for license eligibility in any state.
+The schools and colleges of optometry in the United States are accredited under the strict guidelines developed by the Accreditation Council on Optometric Education (ACOE) (243 N. Lindbergh Blvd., St. Louis, MO 63141; 1-800-365-2219) and therefore meet the educational requirements for license eligibility in any state.
 (Note: two Canadian schools of optometry – the University of Waterloo and the University of Montreal – are also recognized by ACOE).
 ACOE is recognized by the U.S. Department of Education and the Council on Higher Education Accreditation as the accrediting body for optometric educational programs.

 ASCO advises students against relying on any rankings of the schools in making their decisions.
 There are numerous factors that enter into a successful match between a student and an optometry school: the size of the school, its location and reduced costs of some schools based on contracts with certain states.
 ASCO recommends that applicants review the merits of the school(s) or college(s) they might wish to attend and determine which institution will best meet their individual needs.
 ASCO strongly advises students, if possible, to visit schools in which they have a particular interest.